azumahgolda-cmd/learning_web_development/README.md

 # learning_web_development
-Learning web development with HTML, CSS and JavaScript
+Learning to create websites with HTML, CSS and JavaScript